Factorization for the matrix-valued general Jacobi system on the full-line lattice: Introduction

 where the coefficients $a(n)$ and $b(n)$ are real valued.
 The second special version in the scalar case is the discrete Schr\"odinger equation on the full-line lattice, and it is given by

 where $V(n)$ is a real-valued potential.
 Due to the presence of the matrix $w(n)$ in \eqref{1.1}, we refer to \eqref{1.1} as the general Jacobi system.

 Our goal in this paper is to analyze certain aspects related to the direct scattering problem for \eqref{1.1}.
 That direct problem consists of the determination of the matrix-valued scattering coefficients and the bound-state information when the coefficients in \eqref{1.1} are specified in an appropriate class.
 In our paper we do not consider the determination of the bound-state information, and we only concentrate on the determination of the scattering coefficients.
-In particular, we are interested in fragmenting the full-line lattice $\mathbb Z$ into a finite number of pieces and then relating the scattering from the full-line lattice to the scattering from those individual pieces.
-There are various reasons to analyze such a lattice fragmentation.
-One reason is that it is easier to determine the scattering from the individual pieces than the scattering from the whole lattice.
+In particular, we are interested in partitioning the full-line lattice $\mathbb Z$ into a finite number of fragments and then relating the scattering from the full-line lattice to the scattering from those individual fragments.
+There are various reasons to analyze such a lattice partitioning.
+One reason is that it is easier to determine the scattering from the individual fragments than the scattering from the whole lattice.
 This is because it is easier to determine the relevant particular solutions associated with the fragments than the full-line lattice.
-Another reason is that the fragmentation helps us understand and visualize how the whole scattering is obtained from the accumulation of the scattering from the individual pieces.
+Another reason is that the partitioning helps us understand and visualize how the whole scattering is obtained from the accumulation of the scattering from the individual fragments.